 Import Images & Replace Content

-In the top right corner of the Template Library are two checkboxes:
+In the top right corner of the Template Library are two checkboxes (set to appear like toggles):

 - IMPORT IMAGES: When checked all template images are downloaded into your media library.
 Leave it unchecked to insert a template without images.
 A placeholder image will show instead.